Dame

 soon signed a contract with Universal Studios and made her screen

-She followed that up with a bigger role in Lassie Come Home (1943)
+followed that up with a bigger role in Lassie Come Home (1943) and

 Her

-a role Taylor spent four months working to get.
-The film subsequently
+Taylor spent four months working to get.
+The film subsequently turned

-turned out to be a huge hit that pulled in more than $4 million
+out to be a huge hit that pulled in more than $4 million and made

 In

-she was more than adept at handling celebrity's tricky terrain.
+was more than adept at handling celebrity's tricky terrain.
+Even more

-Even more impressive was the fact that, unlike so many child
+impressive was the fact that, unlike so many child stars before and

-stars before and after her, Taylor proved she could make a seamless
+after her, Taylor proved she could make a seamless transition to more

 Her

-Tracy in Father of the Bride (1950).
-Taylor showed her acting
+in Father of the Bride (1950).
+Taylor showed her acting talents in

-talents in 1954 with three films: The Last Time I Saw Paris,
+1954 with three films: The Last Time I Saw Paris, Rhapsody, and Elephant

 Her

-she dated millionaire Howard Hughes, then at the age of 17, Taylor
+dated millionaire Howard Hughes, then at the age of 17, Taylor made

-made her first entrance into marriage, when she wed hotel heir,
+her first entrance into marriage, when she wed hotel heir, Nicky Hilton.

 The

-aisle again, this time to marry actor Michael Welding.
-In all
+again, this time to marry actor Michael Welding.
+In all Taylor has

-Taylor has married eight times during life, including twice to
+married eight times during life, including twice to actor Richard

 While

-showed her talent as an actress.
-She delivered a riveting performance
+her talent as an actress.
+She delivered a riveting performance in

-in the drama A Place in the Sun, and turned things up even more
+the drama A Place in the Sun, and turned things up even more in 1956

-in 1956 with the film adaptation of the Edna Ferber novel, Giant
+with the film adaptation of the Edna Ferber novel, Giant that co-starred

-young widow when her husband, pioneering film producer Mike Todd, was killed
+became a young widow when her husband, pioneering film producer Mike

 The

-her 1964 marriage to Richard Burton.
-She'd met and fallen in
+1964 marriage to Richard Burton.
+She'd met and fallen in love with

-love with actor during her work on Cleopatra (1963), a film that
+actor during her work on Cleopatra (1963), a film that not only heightened

-not only heightened Taylor's clout and fame, but proved to be
+Taylor's clout and fame, but proved to be a staggering investment,

-a staggering investment, clocking in at an unprecedented $37
+clocking in at an unprecedented $37 million to make.

 The